Isosorbide mononitrate: Brand names

-It is sold in the US by Lannett Company, under the trade name Monoket, and was also sold in the US under the name Imdur, and marketed in the UK under the trade names: Isotard, Monosorb, Chemydur.
+It is sold in the US by Lannett Company, under the brand name Monoket, and was also sold in the US under the name Imdur, and marketed in the UK under the trade names: Isotard, Monosorb, Chemydur.
 In India, this drug is available under the brand names of Ismo, Imdur, Isonorm, Monotrate, Solotrate, and Monit.
 In Russia it is occasionally used under the brand names Monocinque and Pektrol.
 In Australia, this drug is available under the brand name Duride.